 Eye and Face protection

-Always wear either full-face shield or safety glasses or safety goggles with side shields to shield your face from flying twigs, sawdust, and wood chips.
+Always wear either a full-face shield or safety glasses or safety goggles with side shields to shield your face from flying twigs, sawdust, and wood chips.
 As discussed, most helmets have visors and face protectors but still, consider using glasses or goggles in addition.

 Chainsaw chaps or pants